The Betrayal of Volodymyr Zelensky

 All of this made me curious about the village—as did the bronze plaque on the door of Anatevka’s school, which thanks Giuliani’s collaborator Igor Fruman for his philanthropic support.
 But as I witnessed the guard’s tenderness toward the boy, my skepticism about the project melted.
 Beneath a gray sky, with the shambolic shtetl before me, I felt overwhelmed by the historic irony: A Ukrainian gentile was proudly protecting a Jewish village.

 In the past few years, nearly every European nation has witnessed a surge of anti-Semitism.
 Ukraine, still home to at least 50,000 Jews, is the miraculous exception to this trend.
 In 2017, the Pew Research Center found that only 5 percent of Ukrainians reject Jews as their fellow citizens—the lowest number among the countries surveyed in the region.
-Although vandalism of synagogues and cemeteries persists—and the country has a weakness for venerating 20th-century heroes who instigated pogroms—there hasn’t been a single anti-Semetic assault reported in the country since August 2016.
+Although vandalism of synagogues and cemeteries persists—and the country has a weakness for venerating 20th-century heroes who instigated pogroms—there hasn’t been a single anti-Semitic assault reported in the country since August 2016.
 (If only New York City could say the same.)
 A researcher named Vyacheslav Likhachev told me that surveys show that Ukrainian parents would be pleased if their daughters married Jewish men, because Jews are identified with devotion to family.

 The Russian invasion of Ukraine cemented this new philo-Semitism.
 The Kremlin’s tactics didn’t consist just of storm troopers and militias.
 Propaganda depicted Ukrainians as neo-Nazis.
 “There was a steady drumbeat from Russia that a fascist junta was taking over,” according to Sam Sokol, the author of Putin’s Hybrid War and the Jews.
 In the face of this slander, Ukrainians self-consciously set out to debunk the charge.
 “Anti-Semitism dropped sharply after the Russian invasion,” Likhachev told me.
 Ultra-nationalist political parties, which the Russians portrayed as dominant, performed terribly in the subsequent elections.